dubrie/public/books.md

 ### Active Books

 - Proof: The Science of Booze by Adam Rogers
-- Ghost In The Wires by Kevin Mitnick
+- Nudge by Richard H Thaler

 ### Queued Up Next

-- Nudge
 - The First 20 Hours
 - The Hard Thing About Hard Things
 - The Road To Character